Modeling Cell Dynamics and Interactions with Unbalanced Mean Field Schr\"odinger Bridge: Results

 \paragraph{Mouse Blood Hematopoiesis} To demonstrate the scalability of CytoBridge to high-dimensional data, we adopt the mouse hematopoiesis dataset \citep{weinreb2020lineage} which includes 49,302 cells with lineage tracing data collected at three time points.
 We use PCA to reduce the dimensions to 50 and serve as the input of CytoBridge.
 The dataset comprises diverse cell states and demonstrates pronounced cell division.
 Consequently, accurately modeling both cellular dynamics and growth rates is critical for reliable inference of cell fate.
 As shown in \cref{tab:weinreb_results}, CytoBridge outperforms other state-of-the-art methods in distribution matching, highlighting CytoBridge's capabilities of capturing transition patterns (\cref{fig:scRNA_1}(a)).
 Besides, evidenced by the TMV metric, CytoBridge is able to recover the increase in cell numbers by learning the growth rate (\cref{fig:scRNA_1}(b)).
+The regions with high learned growth rates correspond to the hematopoietic stem cell populations.
+This is biologically consistent with the lineage tracing barcode results \citep{TIGON}.
 The score function learned by CytoBridge indicates the existence of multiple attractors, which may lead to different cell fates (\cref{fig:scRNA_1}(c)).
-As shown in \cref{fig:scRNA_1}(d), The interactions learned by CytoBridge indicate that cells may tend to attract others with similar gene expression profiles.
 To further demonstrate the impact of cell-cell interactions on the transition of cells, we computed the correlation of each cell's drift and interacting force.
-As shown in \cref{fig:scRNA_3}(a), the learned cell-cell interactions may promote early-stage cell differentiation and inhibit later-stage cell differentiation.
+As shown in \cref{fig:scRNA_1}(d), the learned cell-cell interactions may promote early-stage cell differentiation and inhibit later-stage cell differentiation.
 Some additional results can be found in \cref{appendix:mouse}.